 - academic preparation of insufficient quality.

 The GPC is responsible for organizing the supporting documentation when seeking admission of such applicants.

 Recommending an Applicant for Admission

-In order for the recommendation to be processed by OGPS, the Department must conduct a full evaluation of the applicant file, complete the necessary forms online and forward the file to the OGPS using the ImageNow/Webnow system.
+For the recommendation to be processed by OGPS, the Department must conduct a full evaluation of the applicant file, complete the necessary forms online and forward the file to the OGPS using the ImageNow/Webnow or Experience Apps system.

 Necessary Documents for Recommending an Offer of Admission to OGPS